CCHU9055 Arts and Humanities

 Required Reading and Viewing

-A reader will be available online with short texts related to each week’s course topic.
+All readings and course materials will be available on Moodle with short texts related to each week’s course topic.

-The course will include one film screening.
+The course may include one film screening.
 Additional film and media excerpts will be introduced in class and/or posted on Moodle.

 Please refer to the course web page for updated and detailed information.